What Does the U.S. African Development Foundation Do?

-In 2016, USADF awarded over 200 grants to community enterprises, and invested millions to support self-help activities at the local level.
-USADF grants are helping grassroots communities to create better livelihoods by generating $113 million of new local economic activities that produce stable jobs and better incomes.
+USADF has $53 million invested in 500 active grants to community enterprises, and invested millions to support self-help activities at the local level.
+USADF investments are helping grassroots communities to create better livelihoods by generating $100 million in new local economic activities that produce stable jobs and better incomes.

 Where Does USADF Work?

 At the core of USADF’s programming is our direct connection to African ingenuity and African’s developing solutions.
 USADF finds, funds and scales social enterprises to create sound and sustainable communities.
 Africans lead our country teams, and implement our African-led model.
 USADF Headquarters in Washington, D.C. coordinates with each of the 20 field offices led by Country Program Coordinators.